rouni001/CLARK/README.md

 ## LICENCE

 The source code of CLARK is distributed under the GNU GPL License.
-CLARK and its variants (such as CLARK-l) are a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+CLARK and its variants (such as CLARK-l or CLARK-S) are a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 CLARK and its variants are distributed in the hope that it will  be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details at http://www.gnu.org/licenses/ Copyright 2013-2017, Rachid Ounit (clark.ucr.help at gmail.com).
+See the GNU General Public License for more details at http://www.gnu.org/licenses/

-## PUBLICATIONS

-The classifiers in the CLARK framework are part of the following peer-reviewed publications.
-Please cite these two papers to give full credit:

-Ounit, R., Wanamaker, S., Close, T. J., & Lonardi, S. (2015).
-CLARK: fast and accurate classification of metagenomic and genomic sequences using discriminative k-mers.
-BMC genomics, 16(1), 236.

-Ounit, R., & Lonardi, S. (2016).
-Higher classification sensitivity of short metagenomic reads with CLARK-S. Bioinformatics, 32(24), 3823-3825.

 ## RELEASES